Xilinx/VMC_Help/HDL/assert_ssr/README.md

 Parameter Dialog
 Boxes](common-options-in-block-parameter-dialog-boxes-aa1032308.html).

-The Vector Assert block does not use a Xilinx LogiCORE™™ and does not use resources when implemented in hardware.
+The Vector Assert block does not use a LogiCORE™™ and does not use resources when implemented in hardware.